TheCase/blog/_posts/2012-02-13-xbox-360-wireless-controller-module-for-os-x.markdown

 ---
 layout: post
-title: salvaging a XBOX 360 wireless controller module for use in OS X
+title: salvaging a XBOX 360 wireless controller module for use in MacOS
 date: '2012-02-13 15:48:35'
 categories:
 - hacks